AviatrixSystems/Docs/legal_notices.rst

 Copyright
 =========

 Copyright© 2022 Aviatrix Systems, Inc. All rights reserved.
-No part of this publication may be reproduced, stored in an information system, or transmitted in any form by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior written consent of Aviatrix Systems, Inc.
+No part of this publication may be reproduced, stored in an information system, or transmitted in any form by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written consent of Aviatrix Systems, Inc.

 Trademarks
 ==========